awsdocs/amazon-efs-user-guide/doc_source/API_PutLifecycleConfiguration.md

 Each Amazon EFS file system supports one lifecycle configuration, which applies to all files in the file system\.
 If a `LifecycleConfiguration` object already exists for the specified file system, a `PutLifecycleConfiguration` call modifies the existing configuration\.
 A `PutLifecycleConfiguration` call with an empty `LifecyclePolicies` array in the request body deletes any existing `LifecycleConfiguration` and disables lifecycle management\.

-**Note**
-You can enable lifecycle management only for EFS file systems created after the release of EFS infrequent access\.

 In the request, specify the following:
-+ The ID for the file system for which you are creating a lifecycle management configuration\.
++ The ID for the file system for which you are enabling, disabling, or modifying lifecycle management\.
 + A `LifecyclePolicies` array of `LifecyclePolicy` objects that define when files are moved to the IA storage class\.
-The array can contain only one `"TransitionToIA": "AFTER_30_DAYS"` `LifecyclePolicy` item\.
+The array can contain only one `LifecyclePolicy` item\.

 This operation requires permissions for the `elasticfilesystem:PutLifecycleConfiguration` operation\.